uvtc/quick-little-plot/README.md

 ## Usage

-Put your data into a text file named whatever you like (say, "some-data.txt").
+Put some data into a text file named whatever you like (say, "some-data.txt").
 One `x, y` data point per line, but the first line must be the name of the data set: